Poisonous plant rash treatment

 If you made your appointment online:

-Urushiol, an oil these plants make, causes rashes when it gets onto your skin.
-Often, these rashes will also form blisters.
-Contrary to popular belief, the fluid from the blisters cannot spread the rash.
-The rash only spreads from the plant’s oils.
-If you wash the oil off your skin, you will no longer be able to spread the rashes.
-However, if you don’t wash the oil off, it can get onto and stay on clothing, pets, tools, shoes and other surfaces for long periods of time.
+If you wash the oil off your skin, you will no longer be able to spread it to people or clothing.
+It can get onto and stay on clothing, pets, shoes, tools and other surfaces for long periods of time.

 IMPORTANT!
 PLEASE READ: This material is for reference only and should not be used to determine treatment for specific medical conditions.
 Please visit a health care provider for evaluation, diagnosis and treatment of any symptoms you may be experiencing.
 If you're experiencing a medical emergency, please dial 911 or visit your local emergency department.